-Beach Maintenance: Use of Rake-type Machines
+Beach Maintenance: Use of Machinery

-A rake-type machine may be used to remove masses of debris and/or seaweed if approved by both the Beach Management Committee and the Conservation Commission prior to use.
-Prior to the initial use, the Town shall make all reasonable efforts to test the rake under consideration and to discuss the qualities of the rake with other towns using the same make and model.
+A machine may be used to remove masses of man-made debris and/or seaweed if approved by both the Beach Management Committee and the Conservation Commission prior to use.
+Prior to the initial use, the Town shall make all reasonable efforts to test a rake-type machine, especially in the removal of debris and nuisance seaweed from the beach, and to discuss the qualities of the rake with other towns using the same make and model.
+In areas where a rake-type machine is ineffective, a front end loader may be used judiciously after consultation with the Conservation Administrator or designee.